-What is Product Operations (PO)? #
+What is Product Operations (Product Ops)? #

 Streamlining communication between the product teams and other teams in the organization